novy213/todo/README.md

 # Specification
 Todo - an application that allows us to create projects and add tasks to them.<br>
 The application consists of 2 modules (server part and user part).<br>
-The server part is made in the php Yii2 framework and the user part in the WPF framework.<br>
+The server part is made in the php Yii2 framework and the user part in the WPF framework, application uses rest Api.<br>
 ### Functions:
 1. Login/Registration
 2. Creating projects